DiyarErol/secure-cleanup-toolkit/docs/EXPERIMENTS.md

 ## Overview

-This guide explains how to track, reproduce, and analyze experiments in the AxiomBridge-SeverityLab project.
+This guide explains how to track, reproduce, and analyze experiments in the Secure Cleanup Toolkit project.
 Proper experiment tracking is essential for reproducible research and systematic model development.

 ## Experiment Tracking Methods